 Tip 4: Think Strategically with a Health Savings Account

 Don’t think of a health insurance policy just as something you call upon when you’re sick.
 Think of it as a part of your financial wellness.
 A Health Savings Account (HSA) allows you to contribute tax free into an account that rolls over year after year.
 If you’re young and/or healthy now, what you contribute this year likely won’t be used before year’s end.
-That money can grow if invested in a savings account or mutual fund (options vary by employer).
+That money can be placed in a savings account or invested in a mutual fund, if available (options vary by employer).

-Money goes in tax free, and comes out tax free when you use it for qualifying medical expenses (now, or later in retirement).
+Money goes in tax free, and comes out tax free if you use it for qualifying medical expenses (now, or later in retirement).

 “There’s no use-it-or-lose-it provision, and there’s a tax advantage to using it in retirement to pay for medical expenses, including premiums,” said Hillard.
 “That way, you can use your 401(k) or other savings to pay for other things.”
 (Related: The Pros and Cons of HSAs for Retirement Planning)